Email Metrics

 • ➡️ What a good open rate is

-• ➡️ And how to improve it
+• ➡️ And how to improve your open rate (or opens)

 What are email open rates? 🤷♀️